 Plain English Breakdown

-State Bonds for Lyman Allyn Art Museum Roof
+State Bonds for New Roof at Lyman Allyn Art Museum

-This act allows the state to issue bonds up to $600,000 to fund a new roof at the Lyman Allyn Art Museum in New London.
+This bill allows the state to issue up to $600,000 in bonds to fund a new roof for the Lyman Allyn Art Museum.

 What This Bill Does

-- Allows the State Bond Commission to issue bonds for the museum's roof project.
+- Empowers the State Bond Commission to authorize state bonds.

 Who It Names or Affects